marios-zindilis/zindilis.com/blog/2011/02/25/hello-world.md

 Hello, World!
 =============

-Day off today, and I got to catch up with some reading that was in the "to-read" bookmarks (unordered) list:
+Having the day off today, I got to catch up with some reading that was in the "to-read" bookmarks (unordered) list:

 *   [Ubuntu: Where did the love go?](http://itmanagement.earthweb.com/osrc/article.php/3925641/Ubuntu-Where-Did-the-Love-Go.htm)